 To configure CSV Target, first you need to select the CSV Target Type — whether you want to download result files manually or place them to a storage service.
 If you want to upload file to a storage service, you also need to select of create a file storage Connection and select a Folder on the file storage service to place the result file into.

 Additionally, you need to configure the result file naming.
-Select the File Name Type - whether you want to specify the file name as a constant or as an expression, and then enter the corresponding Name whether a constant or an expression.
-Skyvia offers a powerful expression syntax, and you can specify an expression for your name, using package parameters and variables and a number of different functions.
-For example, you can use the following expressions to add a timestamp to the name:
+Select the File Name Type - whether you want to specify the file name as a constant or as an expression.
+Enter the corresponding Name if you need a constant or use Expression Editor to create an expression, to make your namme unique each time.

 CSV Target can produce a CSV file with or without a header row with column names.
 This is determined by the Include header setting.